sltc2024/sltc2024.github.io/index.md

 * Towards the Positronic Brain: Workshop on Embodied Language Processing and Multimodal Interaction
 * Applications of Universal Dependencies

-More information about the workshops is coming soon!
+More information is coming soon!

 ### Call for Extended Abstracts